 While not required by law, it is always a good idea to call the police to the scene unless the accident is extremely minor.
 This will help create a more accurate narrative of what happened in the accident.
 You should also take pictures of the vehicles involved, so the property damage can be properly assessed.

 While you could open up a claim with your insurance provider yourself, it is recommended that you seek attorney representation and let them handle the process for you.
 Insurance companies will often ask you several questions in order to get your unprepared answers and use them to minimize the amount they need to pay you in the future.
-It is paramount that you seek high-quality legal representation in order to protect you from being taken advantage of.
+It is paramount that you seek high-quality legal representation in order to protect yourself from being taken advantage of.